-A SWOT analysis is a basic strategy used by businesses during the planning and marketing stages to help them develop a competitive position in the marketplace.
-SWOT stands for Strengths, Weaknesses, Opportunities, and Threats as they relate to business competition.
-The SWOT analysis dates back to the 1970s, and today it remains a “go-to” tactic for business planning due to its usefulness and effectiveness.
+A SWOT analysis is an essential strategy businesses use during the planning and marketing stages to help them develop a competitive position in the marketplace.
+SWOT stands for Strengths, Weaknesses, Opportunities, and Threats related to business competition.
+The SWOT analysis dates back to the 1970s; it remains a “go-to” tactic for business planning due to its usefulness and effectiveness.

 Of all the acronyms on this list, the SBA is probably the one you are most familiar with.
-The SBA stands for the Small Business Administration, which was formed back in 1953 to help small businesses acquire loans, government contracts, and other methods of assistance needed for growth.
+The SBA stands for the Small Business Administration, which was formed in 1953 to help small businesses acquire loans, government contracts, and other assistance methods needed for growth.

-OSHA stands for the Occupational Safety and Health Administration, which was formed in April 1971.
-If your business has one or more employees, it must comply with OSHA regulations, which are designed to keep work environments safe for workers.
-OSHA is a federal law, but there are states that have their own OSHA laws, too.
+OSHA stands for the Occupational Safety and Health Administration, formed in April 1971.
+If your business has one or more employees, it must comply with OSHA regulations designed to keep work environments safe for workers.
+OSHA is a federal law, but some states have their own OSHA laws.
 You can find out if your state is on the list by visiting the U.S. Department of Labor’s OSHA website.

 “Get me a P&L report” is a common request that business owners ask of their accountants.
-A P&L report, also referred to as a P&L statement, is an overview of your company’s profits and losses during a specific period.
-You most likely look at your profit and loss statements each quarter to evaluate how well your company is performing based on its revenues and expenses.
+A P&L report, also referred to as a P&L statement, is an overview of your small business’s profits and losses during a specific period.
+You most likely look at your profit and loss statements each quarter to evaluate how well your business is performing based on its revenues and expenses.

-If you contact customers, vendors and/or prospects via email, it is extremely important that you adhere to CAN-SPAM laws.
+If you contact customers, vendors, or prospects via email, you must adhere to CAN-SPAM laws.
 CAN-SPAM stands for Controlling the Assault of Non-Solicited Pornography and Marketing, and it was signed into law in 2004.
-Before you deploy an email campaign for your business, contact a business attorney to learn more about the CAN-SPAM law.
+Before deploying an email campaign for your business, contact a business attorney to learn more about the CAN-SPAM law.

-This business acronym sounds difficult, but it is a relatively easy formula for measuring your company’s operating performance, and its ability to generate cash flow.
-EBITDA stands for earnings before interest, taxes, depreciation and amortization.
-EBITDA is one of the most popular measures used by small businesses, middle market companies, and large corporations.
+This business acronym sounds complicated, but it is a relatively easy formula for measuring your small business’s operating performance and its ability to generate cash flow.
+EBITDA stands for earnings before interest, taxes, depreciation, and amortization.
+EBITDA is one of the most popular measures used by small businesses, middle-market companies, and large corporations.

-If your small business has a website and/or a blog, you are using a content management system (CMS).
-A CMS is a software or web-based platform that is used to create, edit, archive, and publish content on the web.
+If your small business has a website or a blog, you use a content management system (CMS).
+A CMS is a software or web-based platform used to create, edit, archive, and publish content on the web.
 This includes website pages, blog posts, press releases, videos, whitepapers, and infographics, among others.

-Think your company’s website will magically get traffic on its own?
+Think your business’s website will magically get traffic on its own?
 Think again.
-There are a number of search engine optimization (SEO) strategies and techniques that can influence the amount of visitors your website receives.
+Many search engine optimization (SEO) strategies and techniques can influence the number of visitors your website receives.

 Are you considering buying paid advertising online?
-If so, this is referred to as search engine marketing, or SEM.
-Similar to SEO, it is an involved process that requires an experienced professional.
+This is referred to as search engine marketing, or SEM.
+Like SEO, it is an involved process requiring an experienced professional.
 Look for an SEM specialist with Google Adwords certification.

 This individual will evaluate your marketing goals and develop an SEM campaign based on your budget, paid search trends, and cost-per-click (CPC).
-Once your SEM campaign launches, your SEM specialist will need to monitor it on a daily/weekly basis and provide you with the results, and any recommended changes.
+Once your SEM campaign launches, your SEM specialist will need to monitor it daily and weekly and provide you with the results and any recommended changes.

 You are in business to make money, plain and simple.
 Every business decision you make is designed to help you generate revenues and produce profits.
 You can evaluate the performance of your business investments by calculating their return on investment (ROI).
 The ROI formula is simple.
 Just divide your net profit by the cost of investment.